Cynical314/idemplus/README.md

     <class 'idemplus.Minplus'>

-The canonical completions of the maxplus (minplus) semifield is correspond precisely to the completed maxplus (minplus) and minplus (maxplus) idempotent semifields.
+The canonical completions of the maxplus (minplus) semifield correspond precisely to the completed maxplus (minplus) and minplus (maxplus) idempotent semifields.

 ```python